Advertising vs Subscription

 The Subscription Economy: Publishers should thank Netflix, Amazon, Spotify and the other content players who have innovated ahead of them and shown users are indeed willing to pay for digital content.
 Changing consumer habits is not easy, but with examples like this around, users are slowly getting accustomed to the subscription economy.
 It’s likely that Google’s largest business will ultimately be your personal cloud subscription, not their advertising business.
 Newspaper publishers were the first to go online with content models, but in a moment of strategic madness they decided to break with their existing mixed payment and advertising model and not charge the user anything.
 Instead they relied entirely on advertising for their own survival.

-A transition will of course take time, but going to a subscription or premium model that makes the user the customer again is an increasingly attractive alternative to simply bleeding to death slowly (or in the case of The Guardian, rather quickly).
+A transition will of course take time, but going to a subscription or premium model that makes the user the customer again is an increasingly attractive alternative to simply bleeding to death slowly.
 Consumers readily pay a premium for brands and products that deliver great content and experiences and make them connect more with their aspirational self.
 That has always been rule #1 in the branding handbook.

 The New York Times and ARPUs